-In celebration of India’s Independence Day from the British Empire on 15 August 1947, we are putting together a gallery of ten contemporary buildings that have shaped India’s architecture landscape, from every day structures to residential buildings to giant institutions and public buildings.
+In celebration of India’s Independence Day from the British Empire on 15 August 1947, we are putting together a gallery of ten contemporary buildings that have shaped India’s architectural landscape, from residential buildings to giant institutions and public buildings.

-Contemporary architecture is becoming more a pronounced style of architecture across the country, from the larger, urban cities to smaller, rural areas.
+Contemporary architecture is becoming more prominent across the country, from the larger, urban cities to smaller, rural areas.
 In recent news, British architect David Chipperfield had unveiled his design for a museum located in Agra, India which is currently under construction next to the world renown Taj Mahal.